department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/hearing-with-veterans-law-judge.md

 If you switch to a different appeal option, you’ll keep the same docket date and your appeal will be decided at the same time as other appeals with the same date.
 However, the time it takes to get a decision is different on each docket.

 If you need to withdraw your hearing request, you or your representative should send a written request at least 2 weeks before your hearing.
 Include your name, the VA file number for your appeal, and the reason you’re withdrawing the appeal.
 You still have the option to submit new evidence, as long as you send it to the Board within 90 days of withdrawing your hearing request.
-Send your written request to the Board using the address or fax number listed below.
+Send your written request to the Board.
+[Use the address or fax number listed below](#board-address-and-fax).

+<span id="board-address-and-fax"></span>
 ### Where do I send the Board a written request or new evidence?

 You can mail or fax a written request to reschedule or withdraw your Board hearing.
 You can also submit new evidence for the judge to review with 90 days from the day of your hearing.